NBA Rumors: Latest Free-Agency Buzz on LeBron James, Paul George and More

 On Thursday, Stephen A. Smith on ESPN's First Take reported James had sent a text concerning the Lakers to Durant, who is opting out of his contract with the Warriors but is fully expected to return.

-Jordan Schultz of Yahoo Sports had a report of his own suggesting Leonard, disgruntled with the San Antonio Spurs, reached out to James about playing together.
+Jordan Schultz of Yahoo Sports had a report suggesting Leonard, disgruntled with the San Antonio Spurs, reached out to James about playing together.

-Both of those reports are false according to people around James, per ESPN's Brian Windhorst while appearing on The Insiders for TheLandOnDemand.com (h/t RealGM):
+People around James said both of those reports are false, per ESPN.com's Brian Windhorst while appearing on The Insiders for TheLandOnDemand.com (h/t RealGM):

 "The LeBron operation, I don't know how else to put it, but they have basically thrown cold water and vehemently denied everything that has been out there the last couple of days.
 They have denied that he is communicating with Kawhi Leonard.
 They have denied he is communicating with Kevin Durant about joining up in Los Angeles.
 They have denied there is a three-way conversation going on between Paul George, Kawhi and LeBron.
 They have denied that Kawhi being traded to the Lakers would clinch LeBron going to the Lakers.
 They have pretty much denied that any of that is happening."

 It isn't so unfathomable to believe James is in communication with some of the NBA's top stars.
-He's an unrestricted free agent after opting out, according to Bleacher Report's Howard Beck, and can go where he wants.
-If there is some combination of it feeling like the Cleveland Cavaliers can't build a contender and he'll have players joining him elsewhere, he could certainly leave home again.
+He's an unrestricted free agent after opting out and can go where he wants.
+If there is some combination of feeling like the Cleveland Cavaliers can't build a contender and having key players joining him elsewhere, he could certainly leave home again.

 The problems are many, though.
 Durant hasn't been shy about wanting to stick with the Warriors.
-Leaving a dynasty he's helping build to join a guy he routinely beats doesn't make a ton of sense.
+Leaving a dynasty he's helping build to joining a guy he routinely beats doesn't make a ton of sense.

 Leonard makes more sense than Durant, though it still feels like a long shot.
-The Lakers and Spurs have restarted discussions, according to Ramona Shelburne, Adrian Wojnarowski and Brian Windhorst of ESPN, but it's going to take one of the biggest offers ever seen to rip Leonard from the Spurs.
+The Lakers and Spurs have restarted discussions, according to ESPN.com's Ramona Shelburne, Wojnarowski and Windhorst, but it's going to take one of the biggest offers ever seen to rip Leonard from the Spurs.

 Should that happen, the odds James goes to the Lakers jump up dramatically.
 But rumblings of a "godfather" offer from the Lakers to the Spurs, according to Amick, still hasn't produced results, so everything remains in a holding pattern.

 For now, James' camp should be fully expected to deny any and all chatter.
-Revealing their hand does not accomplish much and James surely doesn't want another "The Decision" on his hands, especially if he goes and creates yet another super team elsewhere.
+Revealing their hand does not accomplish much and James surely doesn't want another "decision" on his hands, especially if he goes and creates yet another superteam elsewhere.